nickaggarwal/open-docs-rag/widget/README.md

 # Open Docs RAG Widget

-A customizable AI-powered documentation widget, designed to bring intelligent assistance to your website.
+A customizable AI-powered documentation widget that can be easily integrated into any website or React application.
 Easy to integrate and highly configurable.

 ## Features